RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 Unfortunately I cannot give full details about this challene (getting the user flag and root flag) because the computers to compromise were shut down once the qualifier ended.
 Anyways, I'll write down details about what we did.

 We were a link to a page with [CMSMS](https://www.cmsmadesimple.org/) ver 2.2.5 installed.
 After researching a bit we found out that CMSMS prior to version 2.2.10 has a SQL Injection vulnerability that allows to obtain admin credentials.
 We used [this script](https://packetstormsecurity.com/files/152356/CMS-Made-Simple-SQL-Injection.html) from Packet Storm Security in order to obtain the credentials.
 The script can get the hash of the password but if you want to actually crack it you must provide a wordlist.
-We used the famous and all powrful [Rockyou](https://www.kaggle.com/wjburns/common-password-list-rockyoutxt).
+We used the famous and all powerful [Rockyou](https://www.kaggle.com/wjburns/common-password-list-rockyoutxt).
 After executing the script and providing rockyou as wordlist we are given the admin credentials.

 ![](/images/CTF/h-c0n/2020/boot2root_1.png)